Lattice-Automation/primers/README.md

 This is a small, straightforward tool for creating PCR primers.
 Its target use-case is DNA assembly.

-Reasons to choose it over [Primer3](https://github.com/primer3-org/primer3) include:
+Reasons to choose `primers` instead of [Primer3](https://github.com/primer3-org/primer3) include its:

-- **simplicity**: It is a simple Python CLI/library with a single dependency ([seqfold](https://github.com/Lattice-Automation/seqfold)).
-This README is all you need for documentation ([versus](https://primer3.org/manual.html)).
+- **simplicity**: It is a small and simple Python CLI/library with a single dependency ([seqfold](https://github.com/Lattice-Automation/seqfold)).
+It is easier to install and use.
-- **features**: Unlike Primer3, it can choose primers while also adding base pairs to the 5' ends of primers (for Gibson or Golden Gate).
+- **features**: You can design primers while adding base pairs to the 5' ends of primers (for Gibson or Golden Gate).
-- **license**: It has a permissive, business-friendly license (MIT) instead of a copyleft GPL v2.
+- **license**: It has a permissive license (MIT) instead of a copyleft GPL v2 license.
-- **interface**: The Python library accepts and create primers for [Biopython `Seq` classes](https://biopython.org/wiki/Seq).
-It also supports JSON output to easily integrate with applications.
+- **interface**: The Python library accepts and create primers for [Biopython `Seq`](https://biopython.org/wiki/Seq) classes.
+It supports JSON output for easy integration with other applications.

 ## Installation